Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

-For simplicity of the notation, from now on, the proximal gradient method for (NMOP), which introduced in [11] is denoted by PGM.
-BFGS, self-scaling BFGS, and Huang BFGS proximal quasi-Newton methods for multiobjective optimization are denoted by PQNM(BFGS), PQNM(SS-BFGS), and PQNM(H-BFGS), respectively.
-We will use the toolbox of convex optimization in MATLAB to solve (23) and (24).
+For simplicity of the notation, from now on, the proximal gradient method for (UMOP), which was introduced in \cite{TFY} is denoted by PGM, the proximal quasi-Newton methods for (UMOP) related to BFGS, self-scaling BFGS, and Huang BFGS methods are denoted by PQNM(BFGS), PQNM(SS-BFGS), and PQNM(H-BFGS), respectively.
+We will use the toolbox of convex optimization in MATLAB to solve (24) and (25).

 \begin{flushleft} {\zihao{-4}\textbf{6.1~ Numerical experiment of algorithm 1}} \end{flushleft}